The 50 words you need to know for banking interviews

 Institutional investor: A pension fund, mutual fund, hedge fund or sovereign wealth fund, investing in securities.
 The normal client of a Sales & Trading desk.

 Investment Banking Division: Also known as IBD, this is one of the two main divisions in an investment bank.
 As opposed to Sales & Trading, IBD is concerned with providing financial solutions to issuers of securities rather than to investors.
-It is often further divided into Capital Markets versus M&A Advisory.
-Note that “investment banking” is also often used as a generic term including Sales & Trading, so it’s important to understand which sense someone is using.
+It is often further divided into Capital Markets and M&A Advisory.
+Note that “investment banking” is also often used as a generic term including Sales & Trading, so it’s important to understand which sense someone is using it in.

 M&A: Mergers and Acquisitions.
 Bankers working in Investment Banking Division who provide advice to companies on taking over and buying other companies, either on an agreed or a hostile basis.
 This includes strategic advice on the actual deal, advice on the valuation of targets and arranging financing.

-MD: Managing Director, the most senior rank in investment banking.
-MDs are generally expected to be able to originate deals and generate revenue.
+MD: Managing Director, almost always the most senior regular rank in an investment bank.
+MDs are generally expected to be able to originate deals and generate revenue for their bank.

 Money market: The market for short term fixed income securities, used by banks and industrial companies to smooth out differences in the timing of their incoming and outgoing payments.